zowe/docs-site/docs/user-guide/cli-using-team-managing-credential-security.md

 3. Respond to prompts as needed.
 Press `Enter` to leave the value unchanged.

-    New values are saved in the Secure Credential Store.
+    New values are saved in the secure credential store.
 After the last secure value is submitted, the user returns to the system command prompt.

 ## Setting secure properties programmatically